axonops/cassandra-probe-csharp/README.md

 ## ⚠️ C# Driver Limitations

-**Important**: The DataStax C# driver has significant limitations compared to the Java driver that affect failure detection and recovery:
+**Important**: The DataStax C# driver has architectural differences from the Java driver that affect failure detection and recovery:

-- **No HostUp/HostDown events** - The driver doesn't notify when nodes fail or recover ([CSHARP-183](https://datastax-oss.atlassian.net/browse/CSHARP-183))
+- **No public HostUp/HostDown events** - The driver tracks state internally but doesn't expose state change events
-- **No proactive failure detection** - Failed connections discovered only when used
+- **Limited cluster visibility** - Only HostAdded/HostRemoved events are available, not state transitions
-- **Poor recovery during rolling restarts** - Applications may not reconnect automatically
+- **Delayed failure detection** - Failed connections discovered only when queries are executed
-- **Stale connection pools** - Dead connections remain until manually refreshed
+- **Manual recovery often required** - Applications may need restart after cluster-wide outages

 These limitations can cause your C# applications to:
 - Continue using failed connections